openshift/app-netutil/samples/dpdk_app/dpdk-app-centos/README.md

 ## SR-IOV CNI and SR-IOV Device Plugin
 The SR-IOV Device Plugin detects and tracks the VFs associated with an SR-IOV PF.
-The SR-IOV CNI updates the VF as needed and the PCI Address associated woth the VF is passed tp the container via environmental variables.
+The SR-IOV CNI updates the VF as needed and the PCI Address associated with the VF is passed to the container via environmental variables.
 The container, like this one, boots up and reads the environmental variables (via the app-netuilt) and runs a DPDK application.